On the finiteness of the classifying space of diffeomorphisms of reducible three manifolds: The homological finiteness of for a vertex

-And the other is that there is an induced order on parallel {\it separating } spheres when the manifold $M$ has a non-empty boundary.
-To describe this a priori order on parallel spheres, we choose once and for all a base point on one of the boundary components.
-Each separating sphere $S$ separates $M$ into connected components and one of them $P_S$ contains the base point.
+Now to describe the partial order on vertices of $\mathcal{S}(M, [S])$, we need to put an order on parallel spheres.
+Recall that $\partial_*M$ denotes the boundary component that contains the base point.
+Each separating sphere $S$ separates $M$ into connected components and one of them, which we denote by $P_S$, contains the base point.
 If we have isotopic disjoint separating spheres $S_i$'s, we order them by the inclusion of the components $P_{S_i}$'s.
 In other words, we can put a metric on $M$ and order $S_i$'s by their distance to the base point.
-We call this order from inside to outside direction.
+We call this order on spheres of a simplex ``the inside to outside'' order. \end{proof}

-\begin{prop} The complex $\mathcal{S}(M)$ is contractible. \end{prop} In fact, it is a weakly Cohen-Macaulay complex of dimension infinity.
-Recall that a simplicial complex $X$ is called weakly Cohen-Macaulay of dimension $n$ if it is $(n-1)$-connected and the link of any $p$-simplex is $(n-p-2)$-connected.
-In this case, we denote this property by $\text{wCM}(X) \geq n$ (see \cite[Definition 3.4]{hatcher2010stabilization}). \begin{proof} It is enough to show that for each $k$, any continuous map $f\colon S^k\to \mathcal{S}(M)$ is nullhomotopic.
-Note that by the simplicial approximation theorem, we can assume that $f$ is a PL map concerning a triangulation $K$ of $S^k$ and we shall change $f$ up to a simplicial homotopy such that there exists a vertex $v$ in $\mathcal{S}(M)$, that cones off $f(S^k)$ in $\mathcal{S}(M)$.

-It is easy to modify the map $f$ via a simplicial homotopy given by moving vertices to their parallel copies to make sure that the images of vertices of $f(K)$ are pairwise transverse.
-Now we choose a vertex $v$ in $\mathcal{S}(M)$ so that as an embedded sphere, it is transverse to all vertices in $f(K)$.
-The intersection of spheres in $f(K)$ with $v$ gives a collection of circles on the sphere given by $v$.
-From this collection, choose a maximal family of disjoint circles, and let $C$ be the innermost circle in this family.
-Then $C$ is given by the intersection of the sphere $v$ and a sphere $w=f(x)$ in $f(K)$.
-Note that by the {\em innermost} circle, we mean that $C$ bounds a disk $D$ on $v$ whose interior is disjoint from all spheres in the maximal collection.
-We cut $w$ along $c$ and glue two nearby parallel copies of the disk $D$ to obtain two disjoint embedded spheres $w'$ and $w''$ (see \Cref{surgery}).